PhilippeMorier/philippemorier.github.io/collections/_flash_cards/state_management.md

 ---
 title: State Management
 definition: State management refers to the management of the state of one or more user interface controls.
-tags: state management Redux NgRx
+tags: state management Redux NgRx Mobx
 ---

 - [Simple state management in Angular with only Services and RxJS](https://dev.to/avatsaev/simple-state-management-in-angular-with-only-services-and-rxjs-41p8)